Subscribe to the Newsletter

 In war, everyone knows someone who has died or been killed: shared loss sometimes makes it easier to bear.

-These societies often evolve ways to recognize death and help the grievers come to terms with it.
+These societies often evolve ways to recognise death and help the grievers come to terms with it.

 If a society lacks those customs, grievers may be unable to show their emotions, and other people won’t know how to comfort and support them.
 For some people who have lost dear ones, the grieving can go on for years, out of sight: a possible source of illness.